Michaelangel007/apple2_hgr_font_tutorial/README.md

 There are other emulators written in Javascript but they are poor due to 2 reasons:

-* Don't support paste -- you'll be forced to manually enter in the hex code. :-/  Yeah, right!
+* Don't support paste -- you'll be forced to manually enter in the hex code. :-/  (Yeah, right!
-* Don't emulate the half-pixel shift of real hardware at all.
+* Don't emulate the half-pixel shift of real hardware at all -- not an issue, but you won't see the full effect for one section.

+Some emulators that run in the browser:

 * [Apple 2 js](https://www.scullinsteel.com/apple2/) make sure you select:

-    Options, [x] Green Screen
+ * Options, [x] Green Screen

 * [David's Caldwall's Apple 2 Javascript + WebGL](http://porkrind.org/a2/)

+**Note**: If you are using an emulator -- I've added "comments" in the lines of machine code you would paste  by having a semi-colon and a description at the end of the line.

+ * **You may want to mute your sound** since the Apple will beep at the semi-colon "comments" as that part of the input is not tehcnically valid input.
+(The rest of the line WILL be processed.)

 ## Functions we want & will write